 The General Data Protection Regulation (GDPR) law regulates the collection, use, disclosure and processing of personal information of EU individuals.
 In accordance with this legislation, Animal Behaviour Consult Ltd is a registered company with the Information Commissioners Office (ICO).
 The ICO is the UK's independent authority upholding information rights.
 The Data Protection Officer and Data Controller of Animal Behaviour Consult Ltd is Deborah Fry.
+Animal Behaviour Consult Ltd utilises the administrative services of Another Mother Ltd (Company Number: 10907285 / Registered: England).
 The following information explains how we handle your personal data.

 We may change this policy from time to time, so please check this page regularly.
 By using our website and services, you are agreeing to be bound by this policy.
 If you have any questions about our policy, please contact us.